rodjjo/smart-vcutter/README.md

 Attention: The sound support is not necessary to this project.
 The focus is to produce video animations instead of GIF images.
 I hope gif format get out of the internet some day.

-It was a prototype (XGH) and needs lots of code improvements, i'm opening the code to get some help with that.
+It was a prototype (spike) and needs lots of code improvements, i'm opening the code to get some help with that.

 ## Features